HŠK Zrinjski Mostar: The new era

-The league title meant that Zrinjski went into the second round of qualifying for the UEFA Champions League, just their second time in the competition.
+The league title meant that Zrinjski advanced to the second round of qualifying for the UEFA Champions League, their second time in the competition.
 Unfortunately, the side lost 1–4 on aggregate to ŠK Slovan Bratislava despite a 1–0 home leg win.
 A disappointing 2009–10 season in the league left Zrinjski in fourth place.

 Zrinjski's participation in European football lasted longer in the 2010–11 season than in others, with the side beating both FC Tobol and Tre Penne before losing to Odense Boldklub in the third qualifying round of the UEFA Europa League.
 Zrinjski fell further down the league table and once again managed just a seventh-place finish, meaning the side would not play European football next season.
 In the 2011–12 season, Zrinjski improved only slightly: a sixth-place finish again meant that the side would not participate in continental football the following season.
-The 2012–13 season was the worst in almost ten years with the club slumping to a ninth-place finished, but managed to qualify for European football through a strong cup performance, where they reached the semi-final.
+The 2012–13 season was the worst in almost ten years, with the club slumping to a ninth-place finish.
+However, they managed to qualify for European football through a strong cup performance, reaching the semi-finals.

-The 2013–14 season was one that will long stay in the memories and hearts of Zrinjski supporters.
-After a season long three-way battle for the title between themselves, NK Široki Brijeg and FK Sarajevo, Zrinjski came out victorious to win their third ever Premier League title, their first since 2004–05.
-The title win in the previous season once again sent Zrinjski to the UEFA Champions League second qualifying stage where they drew NK Maribor.
+The 2013–14 season will long stay in the memories and hearts of Zrinjski supporters.
+After a season-long three-way battle for the title between themselves, NK Široki Brijeg and FK Sarajevo, Zrinjski came out victorious to win their third-ever Premier League title, their first since 2004–05.
+The title win in the previous season once again sent Zrinjski to the UEFA Champions League second qualifying stage, where they drew NK Maribor.

 During the period from 2015 until 2018, Zrinjski dominated the Premier League, winning three league titles in a row, two of them won by manager Blaž Slišković and one by Vinko Marinović.
 The club also got better in European competitions, participating in the third qualifying rounds of the UEFA Europa League in the 2018–19, 2019–20 and 2020–21 seasons.
-In 2018, Zrinjski got eliminated in the third round by Bulgarian club Ludogorets Razgrad, in 2019 by Swedish club Malmö and in 2020 nearly by Cypriot club APOEL.
+In 2018, Zrinjski was eliminated in the third round by Bulgarian club Ludogorets Razgrad, in 2019 by Swedish club Malmö and in 2020 by Cypriot club APOEL.
 Interestingly enough, in the first two European "campaigns", the club was led by Croatian managers Ante Miše and Hari Vukas respectively.
 In the third one, Zrinjski was managed by Bosnian manager Mladen Žižović.

-Following a lackluster 2020–21 season, in the following 2021–22 season, the club was crowned league champions for a record seventh time, under manager Sergej Jakirović.
+Following a lacklustre 2020–21 season, in the following 2021–22 season, the club was crowned league champions for a record seventh time, under manager Sergej Jakirović.
+Zrinjski managed to retain its league title in the following campaign, four rounds before the end of the season.
+The club also won the Bosnian Cup that season, winning its first-ever double.